microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/system-workbench-st32-ide.md

 - [Linux](http://www.openstm32.org/Downloading%2Bthe%2BSystem%2BWorkbench%2Bfor%2BSTM32%2Binstaller#Linux)
  Pay attention to the installation instruction **warnings**

+To start the installation on Windows, launch the .exe file.
+On Mac OSX and Linux, open your command line at the location of the file then make sure to
+- Set the file as an executable with:
+`> chmod -x install_sw4stm32_XXX-vX.X.run`
+- Then run it with:
+`> ./install_sw4stm32_XXX-vX.X.run`

 ## Next Steps

 Now that you have the System Workbench IDE installed you can jump over to one of our device programming tutorials and learn how to program your devices.